codegallivant/automated-whatsapp-interview-messenger/readme.md

 ```
 Variables you can use in the message are ``interview_time``, ``name``, ``date``, ``subsystem``.

-## Set parameters
+## Set settings
-In `parameters.yaml`, you can customize parameters like so -
+In `settings.yaml`, you can customize settings like so -
 ```yaml
 chrome_settings:
   path_to_chrome: "/path/to/chrome" # path to chrome